peterewills/peterewills.github.io/_pages/about.md

 I have a bachelors degree in Physics from Reed College, where I did [my thesis][2] on measurement of quantum entanglement in optical systems.
 After spending some time pursuing other interests,[^fnote2] I began working on my Ph.D. in Applied Mathematics at University of Colorado.
-I'm currently finishing up my dissertation, which covers a range of topics in statistics, data analytics, and understanding noisy systems.
+My dissertation covers a range of topics in statistics, data analytics, and understanding noisy systems.
 For more details on all that, check out [my portfolio](/portfolio/), or take a look at [my resume][4].

-I'm always looking for new opportunities and challenges.
-If you've got a data problem you want to address, or just want to know what you can get out of all this information you're gathering, [drop me a line][1].
+Currently, I work with [FullContact][7], helping design and implement the algorithms used for identity resolution in their graph database.

 [^fnote2]: After graduating from Reed, I spent some time living at
 	[Great Vow Zen Monastery][3], where we followed a daily schedule of work and